RefactoringGuru/refactoring-examples/interactive-en-after/csharp/duplicate-observed-data.md

 Let's perform the final compilation and testing.

 The refactoring is complete!
-You can compare the old and new code, if you like.
+You can compare the old and new code if you like.